 We have four core character development values that are the shared beliefs and essential principles that guide our behavior, our interactions with each other, our programs and curriculum and our decision-making.

 Although the YMCA is not a church, we are a Christian-focused organization with a strong religious heritage that has deeply shaped our work across the country and the world.
-We believe that our Christian principles can help us be for all in healthy ways that help us build up individuals and families from all walks of life.
+We believe that our Christian principles can help us be for all in healthy ways as we build up individuals and families from all walks of life.
 Alongside this, we offer faith-based programming and events throughout the year, as well as partner with Christian churches and organizations to further strengthen the foundations of our community.

 Good Friday Breakfast

 An annual event started in 2005 that brings together hundreds of people from across the city for a great morning of Christian inspiration, encouragement, and challenge.

 Christians from around the community gather for prayer on the first Thursday of May at each of our membership branches to pray for our nation and neighborhoods, for guidance and grace to love, care and serve our schools, families, local leaders, and congregations.

 This two-hour training offered throughout the year is designed to help members think through how to live out their faith at their YMCA branch.

 Did you know that many churches and the YMCA helped establish Father's Day in the United States?
 We partner with Associated Churches to celebrate dads and father-figures in our community through a family-friendly community event, the Father's Day 5K.